geraldloss/glpairs/Documentation/Configuration/plugin.tx_glpairs/Index.rst

 libraries.includeBootstrapJs
 """"""""""""""""""""""""""""

+.. _bootstrap_lib_config:

 :typoscript:`plugin.tx_glpairs.libraries.includeBootstrapJs =` :ref:`t3tsref:data-type-boolean`

-Activate this flag, if you want to inlcude the Bootstrap 3.x library shipped with this extension.
+Activate this flag, if you want to inlcude the Bootstrap 5.1 library shipped with this extension.
 If you have your own Bootstrap library included in your homepage, you can deactivate this flag.
-Keep in mind, that you use always Bootstrap 3.x.
-Other versions could break this extension.
+Keep in mind, that you should use Bootstrap 5.1. with the bundle, so you have the modal component included.
+It could work with other versons, but is only tested with version 5.1.
+Keep an eye on the final information.
+The modal dialog is made with Bootstrap.

 .. _ts-plugin-tx-glpairs-libraries.includeBootstrapCss: